CoopHive/coophive-v1-deprecated/README.md

 # CoopHive

 CoopHive is a two-sided marketplace for computational resources.
-It enables users to run computational workloads in a permissionless protocol, where anyone can get paid to connect their compute nodes to the network and run jobs.
+It enables clients to run computational workloads in a permissionless protocol, where anyone can get paid to connect their compute nodes to the network and run jobs.
 It uses an EVM-compatible blockchain to manage payments and storage, and uses [bacalhau](https://www.bacalhau.org/) to manage the compute nodes.

 # Getting started